-All individuals requesting mileage reimbursement must have an approved Driver Authorization Form on file with the UWM Risk Management Office prior to travel (typically a one-time requirement).
+All individuals requesting mileage reimbursement must complete a Vehicle Use Agreement on the State of Wisconsin Enterprise Fleet Management System prior to travel (typically a one-time requirement).
 Reimbursement is typically limited to standard map mileage/calculations; a justification is required for mileage reimbursement requests that exceed the available map mileage/calculations.

-Additional information related to mileage reimburse is available in UW System Administrative Policy 425: Use of Personal Vehicles, Rental Cars and Fleet for Business Transportation.
+Additional information related to mileage reimbursement is available in UW System Administrative Policy 425: Use of Personal Vehicles, Rental Cars, and Fleet for Business Transportation.

 Rental vehicles may be used for activities on your sponsored project.
 UW System has contracts with Enterprise and National Car Rental, which must be used if vehicles are available.
 If traveling in Wisconsin, the State has agreements with Hertz, Enterprise, and National Car.
 All contracted rental car providers include the cost of insurance in the rates for UW System.
 If traveling domestically, rental car reservations must be made via Concur.